wpmk2/notes/uirouter.md

 ###Configure States
 - States are configure on the config method of the application.
 - Inject $stateProvider into the config function.
-- Call the state method of the $stateProvider service to add states the the application.
+- Call the state method of the $stateProvider service to add states to the application.
-- Each states is made up of a name and a configuration object.
+- Each state is made up of a name and a configuration object.
 - Use the configuration object to specify the url, controller and template for the state.

 Example: